What We Do:

 - Develop competitive Olympic archery efforts that create a clear path for skilled young archers to reach the goal of being an Olympic champion.

 - Develop and support archery programs that introduce target archery at the grassroots level by introducing Olympic style archery to sports enthusiasts including youth, senior, and physically challenged.

 - Support the growth of all types of archery competition through national organizations.

-- Promote the building of archery centers, new archery ranges and refurbished existing ranges open to the public to enhance enjoyment and accessibility for the archery community.
+- Promote the use of archery centers, new archery ranges and refurbished existing ranges open to the public to enhance enjoyment and accessibility for the archery community.

 What We Don’t Do:

-In order to maintain focus and achieve the goals and objectives of the foundation, we will not provide grants to the following:
+In order to maintain focus and achieve the goals and objectives of the foundation, we are not providing grants to the following: